YouJinTou/PositionReportService/README.md

 - Testing -- a small suite to test the functionality of Configuration and Reporting;
 - WindowsService -- the application is a Windows service.
 It needs to be installed.
 To debug, attach to the service from VS.

+NuGet packages need to be restored before the solution can be run.

 I understand what I've done is probably overkill, but I wanted to push myself here.